weiss-lytics/Systems-Labs/kiri/README.md

 I wanted a tool that matched how my brain actually works — fast, nonlinear, allergic to long documentation — and I wanted to prove out the idea by using it myself before asking anyone else to.
 This repo is that proof of work: from raw concept, through wireframes, to a working interactive prototype.

 ---

+## 🤖 AI-Assisted Development

+This project was built using an AI-assisted workflow.

+I conceived the product, defined its core philosophy ("dump → structure → blueprint"), designed the information architecture, user experience, visual identity, and feature set, and made every product and scope decision.
+I also chose to prototype the concept in HTML, CSS, and Vanilla JavaScript before committing to a production framework.

+I used **Claude** as a development partner to accelerate implementation, translate design decisions into working code, troubleshoot prototype interactions, and iterate more efficiently.

+Every iteration, design decision, and feature refinement was directed and reviewed by me.
+I view AI as a development tool that reduces repetitive work, allowing me to focus on product strategy, systems thinking, user experience, and turning ideas into thoughtful, usable software.

+---